parshan Harold Ramis.

-Do you remember Ghostbusters?
+The original 1984 Ghostbusters movie was immensely popular.
 Most people loved it for its hilarity; some for its fantastical elements.
-I was intrigued by a different aspect of it, and it's something which will provide a useful analogy for understanding the difference between rationalist and mystical approaches to various Jewish concepts.
+I was intrigued by a different aspect of it, and it's something which provides a useful analogy for understanding the difference between rationalist and mystical approaches to various Jewish concepts.

 For those who didn't see it, Ghostbusters was about a group of eccentric geniuses/ dropouts who launched a career catching ghosts.
 The shtick of the Ghostbusters was that they discovered that it was possible to design technology that could detect ghosts, and ultimately to subdue and contain them.
 PKE meters, proton packs, muon traps - these were gadgets that used physics but could detect and interact with spiritual phenomena.

 Behind the concept of Ghostbusters, then, lies four ideas:

 3. These laws are connected to the laws of the physical universe;

 4. Physical objects can manipulate spiritual phenomena by way of these laws.

 The rationalist stream of Jewish thought denied pretty much all of these four ideas.
 Menachem Kellner, in Maimonides' Confrontation With Mysticism, explains how according to Rambam, concepts such as kedushah and tum'ah are states of mind rather than metaphysical phenomena.
 The reward for mitzvos is the effect on one's mind rather than in some sort of spiritual world.
 There are many examples of this.
 Mezuzah creates a reminder rather than a force-field.
 Shiluach ha-kein teaches us compassion rather than engineering a celestial courtroom drama with angels.
 And so on, and so forth.
 Without the first idea in the list above, the latter three don't even begin.